CSenshi/Validator/RULES.md

 #### Binary

-The field under validation must be an String
+The field under validation must be a binary number
 ```python
 >>> from validator import validate